Ircama/sim800l-gsm-module/README.md

 - `send_sms()`: Sends SMS messages, automatically handling multipart when necessary.
 - `read_next_message()`: Retrieves the next SMS, abstracting message type and reassembling multipart content.
-- `http()`: Executes HTTP GET/POST requests, returning response status and payload.
+- `http()`: Executes HTTP and HTTPS GET/POST requests, returning response status and payload.
 - `dns_query()`: Resolves domain names to IPs via the module’s DNS functionality.
+- `ping()`: ICMP ping of a domain name or IP address.
+- `internet_sync_time()`: syncronize the RTC time with the NTP time server and returns the current NTP time.

-The library also exposes over 30 methods to configure and query the SIM module, enabling robust control and integration.
+The library also exposes over 30 methods to configure and query the SIM module.

 ## AT Protocol issues

-This software manages SMS messaging and HTTP operations via the asyncronous serial communication of the SIM800 device, using its proprietary AT command protocol.
+The SIMCom SIM800 series (including models such as SIM800L, SIM800C, SIM800H and others) supports a broad set of cellular and Internet features, all accessible through a proprietary AT command set over the module’s asynchronous serial interface.
+This software utilizes only a limited subset of these extensive set of AT commands.

-The AT command protocol is fundamentally inadequate for reliable and verifiable communication and presents intrinsic limitations when employed for robust operations.
-Originally designed for simple control of modems, the AT protocol is inherently textual and lacks the formal structure of communication protocols that utilize packetized data exchange.
+The AT command protocol is fundamentally inadequate for reliable and verifiable communication and presents intrinsic limitations when employed for robust operations: it is inherently textual and lacks the formal structure of communication protocols that utilize packetized data exchange.

-One critical drawback lies in the nature of message formatting.
 AT commands are plain-text strings without explicit framing mechanisms.
 Unlike packet-based protocols, AT messages do not encapsulate data within headers that define payload length, type, or integrity information such as checksums or CRCs.
 Consequently, parsing and verifying the completeness and correctness of messages becomes error-prone.

 Moreover, AT-based communication lacks a standardized state machine or signaling mechanisms to indicate distinct phases of a connection lifecycle.
 Commands that initiate, maintain, or terminate connections must be issued and interpreted in a predefined order, but the protocol itself does not return the transition between these states.
 This absence of inherent session management results in brittle implementations, where the client must continually probe the status of operations.

-This deficiency becomes even more critical with vendor-specific instructions, which introduce proprietary connection setup sequences requiring polling or conditional branching based on context-sensitive responses, and may also include asynchronous "Unsolicited Result Codes" within the textual communication that needs special processing while managing the workflow.
-Without structured feedback or flags denoting session phases, the client application must rely on loosely coupled, often ambiguous responses to maintain protocol correctness.
+In addition, vendor-specific instructions introduce proprietary connection setup sequences requiring polling or conditional branching based on context-sensitive responses, and may also include asynchronous "Unsolicited Result Codes" within the textual communication that needs special processing while managing the workflow.
+Without structured feedback or flags denoting session phases, the client application must rely on loosely coupled responses to maintain protocol correctness.

-Through an accurately tested heuristic approach, this software attempts to handle all supported operations via the AT protocol in the most robust manner possible, aiming to automatically recover from errors when feasible.
+Through an accurately tested heuristic approach, this software attempts to handle all supported operations via the AT protocol as robustly as possible, with the goal of automatically recovering from errors whenever feasible.

 ## Setup